github/training-kit/paths/graphql/05-another-query.md

 tell-me-why: |

   Did building the query give you trouble?
 That's OK!
 Here's the full query.
-Paste it into the GraphQL Explorer to get the issue `id` for your own issue, but replace `#` with the number of [your own issue](https://github.com/githubschool/graph-ql/issues).
+Paste it into the GraphQL Explorer to get the issue `id` for your own issue, just be sure to replace `#` with the number of [your own issue](https://github.com/githubschool/graph-ql/issues).

       query FindIssueID {
         repository(owner: "githubschool", name: "graph-QL") {